abs2free/alfred-apple-music-search/README.md

 - Download the workflow file from this repo
 - Run and Install it through Alfred
-- Open Alfred and type "play {song name}" and press enter
+- Open Alfred and type "as {song name}" and press enter